 OMI mattresses are built by hand in California

 All of the organic mattresses in the OrganicPedic® mattress collection are built by hand in the company’s Eco-Factory™ in California.
 Comfort levels range from plush to extra firm.
 For a more-plush feel, choose the OrganicPedic Earth® organic mattress collection, which ranges in comfort level from ultra-plush to medium.
 The OrganicPedic Earth organic mattresses use less-firm latex layers designed specifically for comfort.

 OMI’s REST Mattresses are their more affordable options.
 This collection combines pocket-coil technology with GOTS-certified organic cotton, GOTS-certified organic wool, and GOLS-certified natural latex.

-Consumer Reports ran rigorous tests on OMI’s OrganicPedic Flora Nouveau Mattress and found that it has no downsides and performed very well across the board.
+Consumer Reports ran rigorous tests on OMI’s (now-replaced) OrganicPedic Flora Nouveau Mattress and found that it has no downsides and performed very well across the board.
 It offers good support for all sleepers, with excellent support for petite sleepers and those who sleep on their back.
 It is highly durable, very stable (with little motion transfer), and had no discernible sagging, softening, or damage after a simulated 8 years of use.
 This mattress is also more breathable than many mattresses, which can help you sleep cooler and more comfortably, reducing perspiration and the potential for mold and mildew.

 OMI purity guarantee